 Coverage is subject to the specific terms of the member's benefit plan.

-Esophageal pH monitoring may be considered medically necessary in adults, children, or adolescents capable to report symptoms for the following:
+Esophageal pH monitoring or multichannel intraluminal impedance-pH monitoring may be considered medically necessary in adults, children, or adolescents capable to report symptoms for the following:

 - Documentation of abnormal acid exposure in endoscopy-negative individual being considered for surgical anti-reflux repair; or